nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Step 1 is repeated until user inputs all required fields.

 * 1c.
-ClientHub detects a duplicate client
+ClientHub detects a multiple clients match the same name

   * 1c1.
-ClientHub informs user that there is more than one client with the same name and prompt the user to input a different name.
+ClientHub informs user that more than one client matches the same name and prompt the user to input a different name.

     Step 1 is repeated until user inputs a unique name.